-If you’re looking for weightloss, you should have push, pull, leg and shoulder exercises in each session, usually around three to four sets of fifteen to twenty reptitions.
-For example, a leg press, chest press, seated row and standing dumbbell press would work nearly every muscle in your body, giving you an excellent full-body workout.
+If you’re looking for weight loss, you should have push, pull, leg, and shoulder exercises in each session, usually around three to four sets of fifteen to twenty repetitions.
+For example, a leg press, chest press, seated row, and standing dumbbell press would work nearly every muscle in your body, giving you an excellent full-body workout.

 Keep a training diary

 Making sure that you’re keeping on track with your training and measuring your progress with each exercise is vital to your success.
 This doesn’t have to be complicated at all, and it’s certainly something a personal trainer would do for each of their clients.

 Make a simple list of the workouts you’ve completed, the exercise, and the weights you used, and make sure you are updating this each session.
 As soon as you have got to the point where an exercise starts to feel even slightly easier, make sure you’re adding more weight and track that on your diary.

 Walking into the gym and getting started on your workouts is a great first step, but you need to make sure you are consistently pushing yourself in order for you to make progress, keeping a training diary is a great way to make sure this is happening.